evkx/evkx.github.io/content/models/nio/et9/ET9/_index.md

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
-The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats